 Downstairs emancipation, an open plan kitchen has increased moisture.
-Upstair modernity, double glazing and loft insulation has made the walls relatively colder.
+Upstair modernity, double glazing and loft insulation have made the walls relatively colder.
 Moisture is no longer dissipated, it’s condensed on the walls.
 The solution, people, closing doors, opening windows, hanging out laundry and rebuilding the wall to close the door on the kitchen.
 Removing vinyl paint and cement render exposes an un-even surface that needs putting straight on a budget.

 A familiar story…